HellperKK/herobook-player/README.md

 # herobook-player

- player for the herobook engine
+Player for the herobook engine

+# how to build

+- clone the repository
+- npm install
+- npm run tauri build